1. Turner was an educated minister.

 4. An eruption of Mount St. Helens may have triggered the launch of the rebellion.

-5. The slaves may have killed as many as 60 men, women and children.
+5. The rebellion may have killed as many as 60 men, women and children.

-The rebellion began when Turner’s small band of hatchet-wielding slaves killed his master, Joseph Travis, along with his wife, nine-year-old son and a hired hand as they slept in their beds.
-Realizing they had left one family member alive in the house, two slaves returned to the Travis home and killed “a little infant sleeping in a cradle” before dumping its body in the fireplace.
-As they swept through the countryside, Turner’s men freed slaves as they continued the killings.
+The rebellion began when Turner’s small band of hatchet-wielding enslaved people killed his master, Joseph Travis, along with his wife, nine-year-old son and a hired hand as they slept in their beds.
+Realizing they had left one family member alive in the house, two of Turner's men returned to the Travis home and killed “a little infant sleeping in a cradle” before dumping its body in the fireplace.
+As they swept through the countryside, Turner’s men freed enslaved people as they continued the killings.
 Upwards of 75 of them joined the uprising over the ensuing two days and killed dozens of whites.

 6. After eluding the militia for two months, Turner was captured by a farmer.